apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Haochao Zhuang to join the PMC
+    content: Based on his continuous contributions, Haochao Zhuang (a.k.a [dmsolr](https://github.com/dmsolr)) has been invited to join the PMC.
+Welcome aboard.
+    time: Mar.
+5th, 2020
   - header: Welcome Zhusheng Xu as new committer
     content: Based on his continuous contributions, Zhusheng Xu (a.k.a [aderm](https://github.com/aderm)) has been voted as a new committer.
     time: Feb.
 21st, 2020